 The waste generated by almost all types of factories is toxic and acidic in nature.
-The harmful waste coming out of such factories is generally discharged into the nearby flowing rivers and water bodies.
+The harmful waste coming out of such factories is generally discharged into the nearby flowing water bodies like rivers.
 This affects the health of marine plants and animals.
 To minimize the damage caused due to the acidic nature of the waste, it must be treated before disposal.
-This treatment of waste is based on the neutralization reaction and forms a prominent example.
+This treatment of waste is based on the neutralization reaction.

 5. Brushing Teeth

 Brushing teeth with basic toothpaste is a classic example of a neutralization reaction in everyday life.
 The decaying food particles in our teeth tend to form acid and cause teeth decay.
 To balance the excessive production of acid in the mouth, it is advised to brush one’s teeth at least twice a day.
 This is because the alkaline or basic nature of the toothpaste tends to neutralize the acid released by the food particles present in the mouth.

 6. Shampoo and Conditioner

 One can easily observe the neutralization reaction by observing the effect of shampoo and conditioner on one’s hair.
 The hair usually feels rough and tangled after washing them with shampoo because the shampoo is mildly alkaline in nature.
 This problem can be resolved by applying conditioner to hair after the wash.
 Hair conditioners are mild acids that neutralise the alkaline nature of the hair and helps restore moisture and smoothness in them.